Generation Y is the main target group in tourism

 Opportunities for developing countries

 The behaviour and tourism preferences of both Generation Y and Z pose many opportunities and threats for entrepreneurs in developing countries.
 You can read more about these in our study on trends in the tourism sector.
-Later this year, a study focused exclusively on Generation Y will follow.
+Also, read our study focused exclusively on Generation Y.